 If business is something you are really interested in, for example, you could choose Business and Accounting (assuming they don’t clash on the school timetable).
 Similarly, if Science is your area of passion, you could opt for two from Biology, Chemistry or Physics.
 Applied Maths or Agricultural Science may also be other options here.

-The best advice I can give you about choosing subjects is to select ones that keep your options open.
-You can best do this by choosing one foreign language and ensuring that at least two of the other three subjects picked are those you have some sort of interest in or flair for.
-Remember you will be spending a lot of time studying your chosen subjects over the next two years and the nightmare scenario would be dreading going to that class every day.
+The best advice I can give about choosing subjects is to select ones that keep your options open.
+You can best do this by choosing one foreign language and ensuring that at least two of the other three subjects picked are ones you have some sort of interest in or flair for.
+Remember you will be spending a lot of time studying your chosen subjects over the next two years and the nightmare scenario would be dreading going to that class each day.

-While reflecting on subject choice, I did an analysis of the Leaving Certificate results (Table 1) from August 2018.
+While reflecting on subject choice, I did an analysis of Leaving Certificate results (Table 1) from August 2018.
 From the point of view of choosing subjects, the percentage of students scoring a H4 or above (A H4 being between 60% and 70% on a higher-level paper) has thrown back a very interesting breakdown.